British Motor Museum

 The British Motor Museum hosts the world's largest collection of historic British motor cars, as well as an internationally renowned Archive.
 Situated on a large site in rural Warwickshire and housed in a modern 'Art Deco' style building the Museum tells the story of the people, places and products that made the British motor industry famous.

-From the popular “Time Road”, to the “Small car.
-Big history” exhibit, through to “Designs and Concepts” featuring unique prototypes, you are sure to find interesting displays and exhibits to surprise and enlighten.
-The British Motor Industry has been a vital part of the economy and the lives of people residing in the Midlands and it remains a hub for automotive creativity today.
+From the popular “Time Road”, to the Historic Offices display, through to “Designs and Concepts” featuring unique prototypes, you are sure to find interesting displays and exhibits to surprise and enlighten any car fan.
+The British Motor Industry has been a vital part of the economy and the lives of people residing in the Midlands for decades and it remains a hub for automotive creativity today.
 The British Motor Industry Heritage Trust was established as a charitable organisation, not only to share the story of the birth, decline and rebirth of the British motor industry, but celebrate the skills, creativity and stories of the people who designed and built them.

 More than 400 cars are displayed, along with video presentations, reconstructions and interactive exhibits.
 The main displays are located on one floor, with lift access to a smaller mezzanine gallery.
 In addition to the Museum there is a separate building, the Collections Centre, which is an accessible store containing cars from the reserve collection of the Museum and the Jaguar Daimler Heritage Trust.
 Admission to the Collections Centre is included in the standard Museum admission and accessible from 11am to 5pm each day.
 Visitors should allow 3-4 hours for a visit.